ocapn/ocapn/draft-specifications/CapTP Specification.md

-# Status of This Document
+# Warning: This is a draft specification likely to undergo significant change

+This draft specification has been initially written based on Spritely Goblin's implementation of CapTP as a base for the
-This is a draft specification, created by the [OCapN](https://github.com/ocapn/ocapn) pre-standardization group.
-This draft is subject to change with the work of the group; if you're interested in being part of that work, please join!
+[OCapN pre-standardization group](https://ocapn.org) to work from.
+Over time this document will change, likely significantly as the group converges on the design of CapTP.
+If you're interested in being part of that work, please join!

 Authors: Jessica Tallon, Christine Lemmer-Webber, Mark Miller & The OCapN Pre-standardization Group.